-Bergen & Sognefjord
+2. Bergen and the Sognefjord

 Just outside the city, though, lies the impressive Sognefjord.
 Norway’s deepest and longest fjord, pictures don’t even come close to capturing the beauty that the crystal clear waters, striking cliffs, and varied sea life come together to create.
-Do not leave without taking at least a brief boat ride as nothing compares to seeing this area from the water.
+Do not leave without taking at least a brief boat ride, as nothing compares to seeing this area from the water.

-Alesund & Geirangerfjord
+3. Alesund and the Geirangerfjord

 Anyone with an interest in art or architecture will find Alesund completely mesmerizing.
 Though not always a common stop on your standard itinerary, this quaint city is rapidly gaining notoriety as the perfect meeting of Norwegian culture and nature.
 Famous for its stunning art nouveau architecture, the colorful and distinct buildings line the easily walkable downtown.